Last updated: August 12, 2023

 6. Georges Head Lookout

-This popular lookout point offers amazing views of Sydney Harbour, with North Head and South Head right in front of you and the city skyline in the west.
+This popular lookout offers breathtaking views of Sydney Harbour, including North Head and South Head directly ahead and the city skyline to the west.

 7. Georges Heights